Fortress-Blast/Fortress-Blast/README.md

 - Super Jump - The user is launched into the air and will resist the initial fall damage.
 Using this powerup immediately after jumping results in a higher launch.
 - Gyrocopter - The user has 25% gravity for 5 seconds.
 - Time Travel - The user is invisible, has increased speed and cannot attack for 5 seconds.
 This allows for uncontested passage through or escape from challenging situations.
+- Blast - An explosion is emitted from the user, killing low-health enemies and harming others nearby.
+Most effective when paired with other sources of damage.

 Features
 --------